Conflict-Based Search for Multi-Agent Path Finding with Elevators: Conclusions and Future Work

 \subsection{Experiment 2: Varying Value of \texorpdfstring{$t_{floor}$}{tfloor}}

-The second experiment investigates the effect of increasing $t_{floor}$ in a scenario with five floors connected by three elevators, where each floor is based on the \texttt{random-16-16-10} map and the number of agents is fixed at $N=8$.
+We then investigate the effect of increasing $t_{floor}$.
+We use five floors connected by three elevators, where each floor is based on the \texttt{random-16-16-10} map and the number of agents is fixed at $N=8$.
 Fig.~\ref{fig:changetii}~(a) presents the success rates.
-It can be observed that as $t_{floor}$ increases, both CBS+EC and CBS+EC+MDD-E maintain higher success rates due to the advantages of EC compared with CBS.
-Combined with Fig.~\ref{fig:changetii}~(b), which shows the rate of time spent on MDD-E and related techniques, the overhead of MDD-E increases with $t_{floor}$.
+As $t_{floor}$ increases, both CBS+EC and CBS+EC+MDD-E maintain higher success rates due to the advantages of EC compared with CBS.
+Combined with Fig.~\ref{fig:changetii}~(b), which shows the fraction of total search time spent on MDD-E and related techniques, the overhead of MDD-E increases with $t_{floor}$.
 This, in turn, leads to a decrease in the success rates of MDD-E based algorithms, since longer agent paths result in larger and more costly MDD-E and joint MDD-E structures.
 For $t_{floor} \ge 15$, elevator conflicts in the successfully solved cases tend to be less severe and less sensitive to increases in $t_{floor}$, resulting in stable success rates.